ocppe/gitops-hub/operators/developer-hub-instance/README.md

 # Update kustomization.yaml with this value
 ```

-See [ansible/README.md](../../../../ansible/README.md) for complete instructions.
+See the [ansible README](../../../../ansible/README.md) for complete instructions.

 ## Configuration